 The manual that came with the system did tell you to unplug the AC adapter when you weren’t playing, but who ever looked at the manual once they had it set up and working?
 No one I knew.

 Suitable Atari 2600 AC adapters

-The original Atari 2600 manual contains a stern warning: Use of any AC power adaptor or TV/GAME switch box other than those designed for use with your 2600 Video Computer System may damage the system.
+The original Atari 2600 manual contains a stern warning: Use of any AC power adapter or TV/GAME switch box other than those designed for use with your 2600 Video Computer System may damage the system.